michelangelus - Fotolia

 Think of infrastructure defined in a configuration or hierarchical template.
 In something like an XML file, an example looks like this:

 There is a hierarchical code structure setup that defines the resources needed for a particular server and leaves room to add servers, if necessary.
 But the server won't magically know to adhere to these set rules.
 Admins must build the code to read the template above and enforce these rules.
-Multiple products can write this code, such as Chef, Puppet, Ansible and Microsoft PowerShell Desired State Configuration.
+Multiple tools can write this code, such as Chef, Puppet, Ansible and Microsoft PowerShell Desired State Configuration.
 Each tool has its own way to define a configuration and subsequently ensure that the infrastructure adheres to it.

 Some PowerShell pseudocode for the above example looks like this: